magma/magma/docs/readmes/faq/magma_faq.md

   - Then click on API trigger action button e.g. **GET**, **PUT**, **DELETE** etc.
   - Click on **Try it out** button on right hand side.
   - Put in the required inputs and click **Execute**.

+### How can I check the services running in Orchestrator?
+  - List the running pods with `kubectl -norc8r get pods`
+  - Grab the name of orc8r-controller pods, they are in the format `orc8r-controller-xxxxxxxxxx-yyyyy`
+  - Collect the state of services on each pod: `kubectl -norc8r exec orc8r-controller-xxxxxxxxxx-yyyyy  bash -- supervisorctl status`

 ## NMS
 ### What is an NMS (Network Management System)?